kassambara/rstatix/README.md

 -   `wilcox_effsize()`: Compute Wilcoxon effect size (r).
 -   `eta_squared()` and `partial_eta_squared()`: Compute effect size for ANOVA.
 -   `kruskal_effsize()`: Compute the effect size for Kruskal-Wallis test as the eta squared based on the H-statistic.
+-   `friedman_effsize()`: Compute the effect size of Friedman test using the Kendall's W value.
 -   `cramer_v()`: Compute Cramer's V, which measures the strength of the association between categorical variables.

 ### Correlation analysis